senet-toolbox/senet/src/routes/docs/vapor/concepts/:concept/styling/styling_page.md

 ```

 Builder functions are a powerful tool, for creating quick styles, that do not need to be shared across the application.
-Keep in mind, Vapor by default does not support duplicate styles, the above common styles while instantiated multiple times, during tree
+Keep in mind, Vapor by default does **not support duplicate styles**, the above common styles while instantiated multiple times, during tree
-rendering, deduplication will occur.
+rendering.
+Will be deduplicated.
 Instead a reference will be kept for the common styles.

 {#builder-patterns}